 When a coin benefits from having a face value, that means that the mint who produced the coin have actually allocated a face value in that country’s currency to the coin.
-This face value will be shown either on the front of back of the coin.
+This face value will be shown either on the front or back of the coin.
 In theory, that means you are legally allowed to walk into a shop in the relevant country and use the gold or silver coin to buy goods up to the face value.

-Now, this may sound ridiculous because the face value of a Gold Britannia for instance is £100, while the coin’s gold content is worth ten times that.
+Now, this may sound ridiculous because the face value of a Gold Britannia, for instance, is £100, while the coin’s gold content is worth ten times that.
 This is where the implications come in useful.

 Any coin with a face value cannot be taxed for capital gains for residents of that country.
 In other words, if a UK investor buys £20,000 of Britannia coins and sells them 5 years later for £50,000, their profit of £30,000 is completely tax free!